Site icon Billing & Credentialing Cranberry Twp. (Pittsburgh)

 Medical Clinic OwnerFor any medical practice, keeping accounts receivable cycles short and patient collections high is critical for unlocking the path to financial health.
 When reimbursement lags become excessive or collection rates decline, financial pressures mount quickly.

-This comprehensive guide covers key strategies and best practices to shorten accounts receivable days, boost patient payments, and strengthen the financial fitness of your healthcare organization.
+Covering key strategies and best practices to shorten accounts receivable days, boost patient payments, and strengthen the financial fitness of your healthcare organization.

 Measuring Accounts Receivable Performance